 - Add the butter and when it’s melted, sprinkle in the flour.
 Stir well to coat the ham and vegetables with the flour mixture until it’s kind of pasty and thick.

-- Stir in the chicken broth and heat to a simmer, stirring constantly until the sauce thickens.
+- Stir in the chicken broth from rotisserie chicken or low-sodium broth and heat to a simmer, stirring constantly until the sauce thickens.

 - Add the chiles and cheese and stir to combine.